ProMedica Senior Care: 2007 buyout offer

 In July 2007, the company agreed to a $4.9 billion buyout offer from the private equity firm Carlyle Group; it will no longer be a publicly traded corporation.
 Analysts said that Carlyle was interested in the company because it owns, rather than leases, nearly all its own facilities and boasts arguably the best real-estate portfolio in the business, with generally well-maintained, newer facilities in good locations, and little mortgage debt.
 By borrowing against the property to finance the buyout, ManorCare and Carlyle can carry out the deal on favorable terms.
 The buyout was completed at $67 per share on December 21, 2007.

 In 2010 HCR ManorCare entered into a sale-leaseback transaction whereby the company sold off 338 post-acute, skilled nursing and assisted living facilities for US$6.1 billion.
 These are now owned by HCP, a REIT based within the state of California.
 These assets are still operated by HCR ManorCare.

 2018 Welltower and ProMedica joint venture

 In March 2018, HCR ManorCare Inc, filed for Chapter 11 protection with $7.1 billion of debt as part of a pre-arranged deal to transfer ownership to its landlord Quality Care Properties Inc.

 Welltower Inc., in a $1.95 billion all-cash deal, acquired Quality Care Properties as a joint venture with ProMedica in April 2018.
 ProMedica acquired the operations of what was then HCR ManorCare for about $1.35 billion in cash plus the assumption of net liabilities.
 ProMedica began phasing out the "HCR ManorCare" brand in late 2020.

+In November 2022, ProMedica announced that it would exit the skilled nursing venture with Welltower.